-The ASI sessions thus mostly cover basic scientific activiti es upstream of those addressed in the NWP and ECAC programmes, but without forgetting potential applications for a broad range of services and sectors.
+The ASI sessions thus mostly cover basic scientific activities upstream of those addressed in the NWP, OBS, ECAM and CL programmes, but without forgetting potential applications for a broad range of services and sectors.
 The ASI sessions also provide plenty of interfaces for related sciences and applications: hydrology, agrometeorology, air quality and atmospheric composition, biometeorology, space weather, renewable energy potential, urban development, etc.

 Communication and education (CE): chaired by Tanja Cegnar (SEA Slovenia)